Master of Arts in Drama Therapy

 -

 Theatre for Change is a project of the CIIS Drama Therapy program.
-The aim of the project is to educate and raise consciousness about social justice at CIIS (and beyond); to give voice and representation to people of color and LGBTQ people; to invite dialogue about oppression, privilege, in/equality, and alliance; and to encourage our audiences to fight injustice on personal, institutional, and societal levels.
+The aim of the project is to educate and raise consciousness about issues pertaining to social justice; to give voice and representation to people of color and LGBTQ people; to invite dialogue about oppression, privilege, in/equality, and alliance; and to encourage our audiences to fight injustice on personal, institutional, and societal levels.

 Theatre for Change performance pieces grow out of improvisation; methods of drama therapy, Self-Revelatory Performance, Educational Theatre, and Theatre of the Oppressed; listening to stories within the group and at the Institute; and a lot of dialogue.
 Each original theatre piece is collectively developed by the troupe and director/s.
 Theatre for Change productions have also been performed at many North American Drama Therapy Association conferences.
 In 2012, the NADTA honored Theatre for Change with the Raymond Jacobs Memorial Diversity Award in recognition of outstanding dedication to diversity in the field of drama therapy.